yhfyhf/Fast-Convergence-PageRank-in-MapReduce/README.md

 Store the information of the node.

 ### Gauss-Seidel PageRank
+The java file functions are the same with the Block PageRank.

+### Random PageRank
-The java file functions are the same with the Block PageRank
+The java file functions are the same with the Block PageRank.

 # Usage